 Protect Formulas in Excel

-Formulas are an integral part of Excel file and without formulas, we cannot create reports or organize the data, so formulas are pivotal in excel.
-Once the formulas are applied we can edit them at any point in time, that’s common but there comes a possible error.
-Since we can edit the formula we end up deleting or wrong editing of formula so it will cause the wrong report summary and it may cost you millions of dollars.
-If you can spot the error quickly you are lucky but if not you will end up in a mess, but the good news is that we have an option of protecting our formulas so we will end up in a mess.
-In this article, we will show you how to protect formulas in excel.
+Formulas are an integral part of an Excel file.
+We cannot create reports or organize the data without formulas, so formulas are pivotal in Excel.
+Once the formulas are applied, we can edit them at any point, which is common, but there is a possible error.
+Since we can edit the formula, we end up deleting or incorrectly editing the formula so that it will cause an inaccurate report summary, and it may cost you millions of dollars.
+If you can spot the error quickly, you are lucky.
+But if not, you will end up in a mess.
+But the good news is that we have an option of protecting our formulas so that we will end up in a lot.
+This article will show you how to protect formulas in Excel.

 How to Protect Formulas in Excel?